Table of Contents 1. Renewal Date2. Application Owner3. Utilization Data4. Redundant...

 Shadow IT can become a significant problem for organizations from a financial, operational, and governance perspective.
 Gartner projects that shadow IT comprises as much as 40% of all IT spending in enterprise organizations.

-Step 1: Uncover All Cloud-Based Applications
+Eliminate Shadow IT Step 1: Uncover All Cloud-Based Applications

 However, siloed departments and ineffective communications mean that visibility into SaaS adoption and management is murky at best.
 Additionally, tracking the apps in a spreadsheet is timely, costly, and ultimately unsuccessful.

-Many businesses have ditched the spreadsheet approach to SaaS management by deploying the Zylo Discovery Engine and SaaS management platform.
+Many businesses have ditched the spreadsheet approach to SaaS discovery by deploying the Zylo Discovery Engine and SaaS management platform.
 The Zylo Discovery Engine is powered by a patent-pending, deep-learning algorithm that continually adapts and improves to provide a near 100-percent accuracy for SaaS detection and categorization.

 When working to overcome shadow IT, it’s essential to determine when applications require oversight.
 Zylo research illustrates that contract renewal dates and terms are some of the most critical data hidden by shadow IT.